A GPS For Business Success

 Have you ever been lost or unsure of which direction to take?
-In today’s technologically savvy world, we are less likely to find ourselves in this situation.
+In our technologically savvy world, we are less likely to find ourselves in this situation.
 We have cellular phones on which we can call and ask for directions or log on to the Internet and look up our destination on a map.
-Many vehicles are now equipped with a Global Positioning System (GPS) that takes the guesswork out of finding our destination.
+Many vehicles and most smart phones are equipped with a Global Positioning System (GPS) that takes the guesswork out of finding our destination.
 We simply enter the address of the place we want to go and follow the verbal prompts of the computer.
 If we fail to obey the prompts, the system will announce “recalculating” and begin to give us new directions.
 The only way it could get any easier is if the GPS would drive the vehicle for us.

 Wouldn’t it be great if we had a GPS for business success?
 If it existed, what kind of information would such a system provide?
 In an article published in the Journal of Service Research, Gary W. Loveman provides empirical evidence of the service profit chain in a retail setting.
 The service profit chain is a conceptual framework that links employee satisfaction to customer satisfaction and loyalty, and financial performance.
 This model has been widely used by practitioners however, prior to Loveman’s research it had not been rigorously tested by using data that spanned all of the components in the model.
 Loveman’s study provided this rigorous testing and found support for the service profit chain model.
 Since the financial success of any business depends on people, specifically employees and customers, a GPS for business success should give us vital information about these two groups.